hudeany/SshKeyFormats/README.md

 - de.soderer.sshkeyformats.SshKeyReader
 - de.soderer.sshkeyformats.SshKeyWriter

-This is basically a JAVA 11 project, but it needs JAVA 15 for support of Ed25519 and Ed448 cipher algorithm
+This is basically a JAVA 11 project, but it needs JAVA 15 for support of Ed25519 and Ed448 cipher algorithms.

 This project depends on BouncyCastle for following reasons:
 - EcDSA Keyfactory